nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 ---

-## 6. Assess Strandedness, GeneBody Coverage, Inner Distance, and Read Distribution with RSeQC
+## 6. Assess Alignment Quality with RSeQC and Samtools Stats

 <br>